decentraland/old-documentation/_posts/general/2020-09-16-community-voting.md

 To register LAND or Estates:

-- Go to the `Voting Power` tab, there you will see your available tokens for wrapping.
+- Go to the `Voting Power` tab.
+There you will see your available tokens for wrapping.
 - Click _Commit LANDS_ or _Commit Estates_
 - Your browser wallet will ask you to approve a transaction to register all of the tokens of the selected type that you currently hold in your wallet.